top of page

 Quarterback Desmond Ridder has been the Bearcats’ talisman in their impressive season.
 In his last home game, he completed 11 of 17 passes, modest numbers by his own heady past statistics, but accounted for three touchdowns and willed the Bearcats to a well-deserved semi-final spot.
 Running back Jerome Ford hit form at the right time, rushing for 187 yards against the Cougars.

 Coach Luke Fickell, frequently mentioned in the feeding frenzy for new head coach roles at USC, Oklahoma and Florida, has built a very impressive program at Cincinnati that excels in all three phases of play - offense, defense and special teams.
-In Sauce Gardner and Coby Briant, they have arguably the best cornerback pairing in college football and a stingy defense for whom linebacker Joel Dublanko was a highlight.
+In Sauce Gardner and Coby Bryant, they have arguably the best cornerback pairing in college football and a stingy defense for whom linebacker Joel Dublanko was a highlight.
 He made four tackles for a loss, one interception and two sacks.
 The Bearcats defense mauled the Cougars, sacking quarterback Clayton Thune eight times.

 Cincinnati, finishing the regular season unbeaten, recorded their 27th straight home win.
 Their fairy-tale season continues with a trip to AT&T Stadium in Arlington, Texas, where they take on Alabama, for the Cotton Bowl, in the first semi-final.
 It’s been quite the story so far.